sap-tutorials/Tutorials/tutorials/appstudio-lcap-create-db-service/appstudio-lcap-create-db-service.md

 It is a common practice in software development to test run any change to an app as soon as possible.
 Prior to having the services defined, you were not able to test the app.
 Since now you have defined the services, you can test them.

-1. Choose the **Preview** option from the homepage, and select **Run CapitalExpenditures-1**.
+1. Choose the **Run and Debug** option from the top right to preview your data.

-    >**Troubleshooting**: `CapitalExpenditures` is the name you have previously chosen for your project.
-If you have chosen a different name, this name will be displayed, for example, Run DifferentName-1.

     <!-- border -->![bas lcap launch preview](BAS-LCAP-Preview-Service-1-.png)